andf-crl/docs/v2.1/change-data-capture.md

 In this example, you'll set up a changefeed for a single-node cluster that is connected to a Kafka sink.

-1. If you do not already have one, [request a trial enterprise license](enterprise-licensing.html).
+1. If you do not already have one, [request a trial [enterprise.license](cluster-settings.html#setting-enterprise-license)](enterprise-licensing.html).

 2. In a terminal window, start `cockroach`: